kosi-so/Simple-Chatbot-with-Pytorch/README.md

 ### Decoder
 The Decoder generates the response to the input statement.
 It takes the encoded vector from the Encoder as input to generate the words that will serve as the response of the chatbot.

+## Training Model
+A Negative Log likelihood is used to calculate the training loss.
+Adam Optimizer is used to update the parameters of the model.